guertinlab/Nascent_RNA_Methods/README.md

     sed 's/"//g' | sed 's/chrMT/chrM/g' | sort -k5,5 > Homo_sapiens.GRCh38.${release}.bed
 ```

 The goal of the following operations is to define a set of exons that excludes all instances of first exons, define all introns, and define a set of all potential pause regions for a gene by taking the regino for 20 -120 downstream of all exon 1 annotations.
+The first `intersectBed` command ensures that all exons fall within annotated genes (Tommy, do you know why I do this?
+I assume that I had issues that forced me down this route, but I do not recall.
+TO DO: try it without this step and check the final output).
+The `mergeBed` command collapses all overlapping intervals and the gene name information is lost.